The Ultimate Kauai Travel Guide

 Hanalei Food Trucks

-Most of the food trucks are only open 11am-2pm.
+Most of the food trucks are only open for lunch from 11am-2pm.
 So check times before you head there!

 Wailua Waterfall is a triple waterfall and a major tourist spot.
 What they don’t tell you is that you can hike down to the bottom as long as your brave enough to trek 300 feet down through mud and brush.
 It was probably one of the hardest things I have ever done in my life but boy was it worth it.
 To be able to experience the Wailua Waterfalls from below was one of the highlights of our trip and definitely my favorite part of this travel guide.
 I will be writing an entire post dedicated to getting down here so stay tuned for that.

 Unfortunately, we did not make it to the Hanakapiai Falls because it is quite the trek to get to.
 You have to hike four miles from where you park in order to view this 300 ft waterfall.
 I hear it is quite the place so I will definitely be carving out some time to experience the Hanakapiai Falls when we return.
 Do note: you will need a permit to access the parking in order to hike to the Hanakapiai Falls, check them out here.
 Permits tend to sell out super fast so my best advice would be to book it a month in advance (they don’t allow you to book out further).